rust-gamedev/rust-gamedev.github.io/content/news/051/index.md

 ### [Way of Rhea][wor]

 [![Way of Rhea](wor.jpg)][wor]
+*Way of Rhea: a puzzle game.
+Available on Steam.*

 [Way of Rhea][wor] released on May 20th as part of the [Cerebral Puzzle Showcase][wor-cps]!